recepmay/HackerNews/README.md

 ## Improvement Points

 * Change the scroll bar to match the application styles
+* Make changes to make the application follow WCAG standards for accessibility
 * Handle Internationalization and support many languages
 * Adjust the CSS class names according to naming convention
 * Add color palette to change UI colors and make it dynamic